Skip to main content

 COVID-19

-• SARS-CoV-2 test positivity and wastewater viral loads are increasing but remain at low levels.
+• SARS-CoV-2 test positivity and wastewater viral loads have increased over the summer but remain at low-to-moderate levels.
 Severe outcomes remain low.

 Health care visits

-• The proportions of emergency department and primary care visits for respiratory illness continue to decrease and are at low levels.
+• The proportions of emergency department and primary care visits for respiratory illness are at low levels.

 National and international context